junxit/us-congress-bills-117/bill.md

 ---
 legis-num: H.R.
 1319
-congress: 117th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Seventeenth Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 1319

-That the bill from the House of Representatives (H.R.
-1319) entitled “An Act to provide for reconciliation pursuant to title II of S. Con.
+> To provide for reconciliation pursuant to title II of S. Con.
 Res.
-5.”, do pass with the following

-*Strike all after the first word and insert the following:*
+5.

 ## § 1.
 Short title